SkymanOne/folidity/reports/main.typ

 States facilitate the tracked mutation of the storage.
 They can encapsulate models, have raw fields in the body, or not contain any data at all.
-They are essentially _the_ data structures that can encoded and stored as raw bytes in the contract storage.
+They are essentially _the_ data structures that get encoded and stored as raw bytes in the contract storage.

 #figure(
   ```